zachvalenta/python-import-system/README.md

 # importing modules and project structure in Python

-tldr: bootstrapped Python project stucture
+__tldr__: learn how to import user-created modules and how to structure a Python project

+Python's import system is easy when it comes to modules

+* from the stdlib
+* installed into a virtual environment

+but gets weird when it comes to __user-created__ modules (i.e. the ones distinct to your project)

-a bit more: Python's import system is slightly mad and spread across a bevy of PEPs.
-Get ready to do some digging on Stack Overflow and reading articles with titles like ['Traps for the Unwary in Python's Import System'](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html).
+Answers are spread across a bevy of PEPs and Stack Overflow; titles like ['Traps for the Unwary in Python's Import System'](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html) give an idea of the pitfalls ahead.

 Here's what worked (and didn't) for me.

-## what worked
+# what worked

 * project structure
 ```sh